Grainular-Nord/nord.dev/guide/components.md

 render(Counter, { target: targetElement });
 ```

-## Nesting Components in Nørd
+## Nesting Components

-Nesting components in Nørd is a powerful technique that allows you to build complex and reusable user interfaces by combining smaller components.
+Nesting components is a powerful technique that allows you to build complex and reusable user interfaces by combining smaller components.
 This section provides a comprehensive guide on how to nest components effectively.

 ### Example